 Nowadays, antivirus software is often bundled for free within popular operating systems, but there’s also the option of installing from a dedicated vendor.

-5. Don’t Leave Employees Without Cybersecurity Training
+5. Don’t Leave Employees Without Cyber Security Awareness Training

-For example, they could mistakenly click on a link in a phishing email and install malware on the network, or they could fall victim to a business email compromise scam and transfer a large sum of money to someone claiming to be a business partner or even their boss.
+For example, they could mistakenly click on a link in a phishing email and install malware on the network, or they could fall victim to a business email compromise scam, and transfer a large sum of money to someone claiming to be a business partner or even their boss.

 Providing employees education on how to recognise phishing emails, suspicious links and other potential methods of attack is vital for helping to keep data, money, personnel and customers secure.